Satigi Case Study

 Prototypes

-The following is a rough sketch of prototypes i made in order to guide my thinking for the designs to show the stakeholders
+The following is a rough sketch of prototypes i made in order to guide my thinking for the MVP.

 Homepage